Arnab7747/Arnab7747/README.md

 - A passionate Self-taught Front-end developer
 - Currently learning Web Development by Self
-- I’m currently open for an Intern or a new job opportunity
+- I’m currently open for an Intern

 <br><br>